NikUstimenko/acoutreams/README.md

 # acoutreams

-The package `acoutreams` adopts a framework of the package `treams` to acoustic scattering of waves at finite and at periodic arrangements of particles based on the T-matrix method.
+The package `AcouTREAMS` adopts the framework of the `TREAMS` package for acoustic wave scattering in finite and periodic arrangements of particles, based on the T-matrix method.

 ## Installation